Sporting Memories Network

-Sporting Memories Network CIC is a UK registered social enterprise that runs community-wide sports reminiscence projects.
+Sporting Memories Network CIC is a British registered social enterprise that runs community-wide sports reminiscence projects.
 These projects (provided by the "Sporting Memories Network CIC") introduce the use of archival sports images, reports, and memorabilia.
-It works in conjunction with a registered charity – The Sporting Memories Foundation that trains and supports volunteers to deliver sports reminiscence in England and Wales.
+It works with a registered charity – The Sporting Memories Foundation that trains and supports volunteers to deliver sports reminiscence in England and Wales.

-Start up
+Start-up

 Founded in 2011, Sporting Memories Network Community Interest Company (CIC) ran an initial pilot project with fifteen care homes in Leeds, to test and refine their approach.
-The project, funded by Skills for Care, was evaluated by Dr Michael Clark, Research Programme Manager, Personal Social Services Research Unit, London School of Economics.
+The project (funded by Skills for Care), was evaluated by Dr Michael Clark, Research Programme Manager, Personal Social Services Research Unit, London School of Economics.
 The project tested the effectiveness of training care staff and sought to engage relatives, volunteers, and more able residents in facilitating group activities.
 After receiving background training, each home was supplied with archival images and a training manual.
 They also received a weekly sports reminiscence newspaper called The Sporting Pink.
 In his evaluation report, Dr Clark wrote: "The Sporting Memories work is appealing to people (staff and residents) and draws out enthusiasm and personal information that would otherwise have been dormant".

 Enthusiasm for an idea is important if it is to be widely used and effective.
-Training people in approaches which they do not believe in means that either the intervention will not be used, or will be used unenthusiastically.
+Training people in approaches they do not believe in means that either the intervention will not be used or used unenthusiastically.
 Consequently, it is unlikely to benefit anyone.
 By tapping into widespread enthusiasm for, and connections with, sports, "Sporting Memories" can be inspirational both to care home staff and to residents.
 In addition, the training can be readily passed on, and used in a flexible, creative and sustainable manner.
 The materials can be used many times and adapted to the interests of residents over time.
 Those who had experienced it reported that they would continue to use the work in their homes.